 What I’ve enjoyed since leaving is the great diversity in design, and working on such a variety of different projects with different people is really interesting.
 I enjoy design thinking, the approach, and it’s given me the opportunity to be much broader.
 And also I love the interaction with not only designers but different industries.
 Design is at the core of everything I do, but then applying it to different projects you naturally do it.
 I love it when I work with people who don’t come from a design background, when you can come together and mess it up, exchange ideas, the result is really good.
 You see things in a different way.
 A scientist might see it one way while a designer thinks how they see it, putting lots of different approaches together is interesting.
 Design and art are fundamental in everything in life.
 People see it as separate but I see it as fundamental.

 You’re also an advisor to businesses on sustainable design, creativity, and retail as well as a mentor to emerging designers.
 What is the best advice you have ever received and given?

 The best advice my mother gave me was ‘seek and you shall find’ which I guess means ‘where there’s a will there’s a way’.
 So I think if you want to do something, you’ve got to find a way to achieve it.
 There’s always ways of doing it.
 You’ve got to be inventive and adaptable.
 In terms of giving advice, it’s so simple but just do it.
 Just do it.
-It’s a cliché but if you stick to what you believe in and follow you’re instinct, you’ll achieve it.
+It’s a cliché but if you stick to what you believe in and follow your instinct, you’ll achieve it.